The Wedding Photography

 Some people hate getting their photograph taken so what advice can you give them?
 Should they practice posing before their BIG DAY?

 However, if you wanna look your best, and who doesn’t?
-If you’re going to practice anything, then practice public displays of affection with each other, practice admiring each other, practice making each other smile, practice being close to each other…other prep that is invaluable –
+If you’re going to practice anything.
+Then practice public displays of affection with each other.
+Practice admiring each other, practice making each other smile, practice being close to each other.

 - Stretch yer neck out, always looks great, think Tyra Banks.